 In the UK MLD is continuing to be more widely accepted as an important component in the treatment and maintenance of lymphoedema and assists in conditions arising from venous insufficiency.
 Lymphoedema may occur following damage to the lymphatic system due to cancer, radiotherapy, surgery, fibrosis, infection, injury or congenital abnormalities.
 It is a collection of protein-rich fluid, which presents itself as a swelling in the soft tissues below the skin, resulting in the malfunction of drainage by the lymphatic channels.
 There are emerging surgeries to repair damaged lymphatics, however, using MLD therapy the lymph fluid from a congested swollen area of the body can be directed to an area where the lymphatics are working.

-PROFESSIONAL DIPLOMA IN ADVANCED CLINICAL MASSAGE AND SPORTS MASSAGE
+ADVANCED CLINICAL AND SPORTS MASSAGE

 Prof. Dip.
-BTEC Level 6 in Advanced Clinical and Sports Massage (Jing Institute of Advanced Massage Training)
+BTEC (Brighton) Level 6 in Advanced Clinical and Sports Massage (Jing Institute of Advanced Massage Training)

 Fully qualified in Dr Vodder's method of Manual Lymphatic Drainage (MLD) and Decongestive Lymphatic Therapy (DLT)

-Certificate in Advanced Clinical Massage
+Certificate - Advanced Clinical Massage Therapy

-Member of MLDUK (Manual Lymphatic Drainage UK),
+Member of MLDUK (Manual Lymphatic Drainage UK)

 Member of BLS (British Lymphology Society)